tomato-300yen/slides/lab/pba/pba-13.md

 ### Question (Review)

-- Symbolic Execution : doesn't realy run a program but rather emualte it.
+- Symbolic Execution : doesn't really run a program but rather emualte it.
-- Concolic Execution : does run a program and track symbolic state as metadata.
+- Concolic Execution : **does** run a program and track symbolic state as metadata.

 ### Symbolic Execution vs Concolic Execution

 We use **Concolic Execution** here because:

-1. generating the exploit requires tracing the symbolic state through a whole program
+1. generating the exploit requires tracking the symbolic state through a whole program

    - which is slow in Symbolic Execution